wagglehands/Particle-Play/readme.md

  Projects in this Argon Repository:

 1. [Argon Setup](https://github.com/wagglehands/Particle-Play/edit/main/readme#set-up-argon)
-2. [se of Temperature Humidity Sensor
+2. Use of Temperature Humidity Sensor
 3. Controlling a Chainable LED
 4. Using the Light Sensor
 5. Simple Parking Sensor